Special Notice for Existing Passive Residents

 90 days or more is now just an administrative label in Immigration, as far as the tax office is concerned you are either fiscal OR NOT:-

-- For those passive residents who already have been submitting tax returns are generally not affected save for the issue in point No 4. (and maybe others) below.
+- For those passive residents who already have been submitting tax returns are generally not affected save for the issue in points No 3, 5. and 6 (and maybe others) below.

-- For those passive residents who do not own property then you will be largely unaffected except in possible circumstances in point No 4 (and maybe others) below.
+- For those passive residents who do not own property then you will be largely unaffected except in possible circumstances in point No 3, 5, and 6 (and maybe others) below.

-- For those passive residents who own a property and who have never registered with the tax office or filed a tax return (and ,even if exempt, the return can be a zero return) need to act now to avoid CGT, and take into account the points below.
+- For those passive residents who own a property and who have never registered with the tax office or filed a tax return (and, even if exempt, the return can be a zero return) may need to act now to avoid CGT, and take into account the points below.

 So please read on !